dannguyen/journalism-syllabi/README.md

 <a href="http://spot.colorado.edu/~ackland/pj/syllabus-99.html">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Good research is the basis for good journalism.
+        Good research is the basis for good journalism.
 Journalists must understand what information they need for stories and be able to find and evaluate it efficiently -- and on deadline.
-This class will help you develop a research strategy, learn to use the essential tools of computer-assisted reporting...</em></p>
+This class will help you develop a research strategy, learn to use the essential tools of computer-assisted reporting
+        </small></p>

         <p>Instructors: Burt Hubbard, Len Ackland</p>
     </td>
     <td>
-        University of Colorado
+        <small>University of Colorado</small>
     </td>
   </tr>